- How do I set the target parameter to an attribution method?

-- Can my model using functional non-linearities (E.g. nn.functional.ReLU) or reused modules be used with Captum?
+- Can my model use functional non-linearities (E.g. nn.functional.ReLU) or can reused modules be used with Captum?

 - Do JIT models, DataParallel models, or DistributedDataParallel models work with Captum?

-- I am working on a new interpretability / attribution method and would like to add it to Captum.
+- I am working on a new interpretability or attribution method and would like to add it to Captum.
 How do I proceed?

 How do I set the target parameter to an attribution method?